|Dates||Dates to be confirmed|

 A very good insight into microwave radio principles

 - John Pitcairn, Senior Engineer, Arqiva

-All delegates will receive a copy of the latest edition of Trevor Manning's book "Microwave Radio Transmission Design Guide" (Artech House).
+All delegates will receive a copy of the latest edition of the book by the course tutor, Trevor Manning, Microwave Radio Transmission Design Guide (Artech House).

 Introduction to Microwave